Hecate Strait / Queen Charlotte Sound Glass Sponge Reefs MPA

 As the lead federal authority for the MPA, DFO has the overall responsibility for ensuring compliance with, and enforcement of, the Regulations.
 This will be undertaken through the Department’s enforcement responsibilities under the Oceans Act and the Fisheries Act, and other federal legislation regarding fisheries conservation, environmental protection, habitat protection and marine safety.
 Enforcement officers designated by the Minister according to Section 39 of the Oceans Act would enforce the management actions and Regulations for these areas.
 Enforcement of the Regulations would be dealt with under Section 37 of the Oceans Act, as would any offences.
 Other government regulators will also play a role in managing activities in and around the MPA and supporting the enforcement of the Regulations.

-Established under the Oceans Act, the Hecate Strait and Queen Charlotte Sound Glass Sponge Reefs Marine Protected Areas Regulations establish the boundaries of the Northern Reef, the Central Reefs, and the Southern Reef Marine Protected Areas, including the boundaries of the management zones within each protected area.
+Established under the Oceans Act, the Hecate Strait and Queen Charlotte Sound Glass Sponge Reefs Marine Protected Areas Regulations establish the boundaries of the Northern Reef, the Central Reefs, and the Southern Reef Marine Protected Areas (Schedule 1), including the boundaries of the management zones within each protected area (Schedule 2, 3, and 4).

 The regulations prohibit: